zenbitETH/OPcity/opML/opML.md

 ## 4. Fraud Proof Protocol

-The fraud proof system in opML draws inspiration from optimistic rollup systems like Optimism, but introduces several novel improvements tailored for ML workloads.
-The most significant innovation is the multi-phase dispute resolution process, which differs substantially from Optimism's single-phase approach.
+The fraud-proof system in opML draws inspiration from optimistic rollup architectures like Optimism but introduces several key improvements tailored to ML workloads.
+The most significant innovation is its multi-phase dispute resolution process, which differs substantially from Optimism’s single-phase approach.

 In the first phase, the system operates at the computation graph level, allowing for efficient identification of disputed nodes while permitting semi-native execution for undisputed portions.
 This approach significantly reduces the computational overhead compared to traditional fraud proof systems.
 When a dispute arises, the system narrows down the specific point of contention through a bisection protocol, similar to Optimism's approach but optimized for ML computations.